Genrep-Software/style-guides/c++/cppguide.md

 The goals of the style guide as we currently see them are as follows:

-Style rules should pull their weight
+  - Style rules should pull their weight
-:   The benefit of a style rule must be large enough to justify asking
-    all of our engineers to remember it.
+    The benefit of a style rule must be large enough to justify asking all of our engineers to remember it.
 The benefit is measured relative to the codebase we would get without the rule, so a rule against a very harmful practice may still have a small benefit if people are unlikely to do it anyway.
-This principle mostly explains the rules we don't have, rather than the rules we do: for example, `goto` contravenes many of the following principles, but is already vanishingly rare, so the Style Guide doesn't discuss it.
+This principle mostly explains the rules we don’t have, rather than the rules we do: for example, `goto` contravenes many of the following principles, but is already vanishingly rare, so the Style Guide doesn’t discuss it.

-Optimize for the reader, not the writer
+  - Optimize for the reader, not the writer
-:   Our codebase (and most individual components submitted to it) is
-    expected to continue for quite some time.
+    Our codebase (and most individual components submitted to it) is expected to continue for quite some time.
 As a result, more time will be spent reading most of our code than writing it.
-We explicitly choose to optimize for the experience of our average software engineer reading, maintaining, and debugging code in our codebase rather than ease when writing said code. \"Leave a trace for the reader\" is a particularly common sub-point of this
+We explicitly choose to optimize for the experience of our average software engineer reading, maintaining, and debugging code in our codebase rather than ease when writing said code.
+"Leave a trace for the reader" is a particularly common sub-point of this principle:
-    principle: When something surprising or unusual is happening in a snippet of code (for example, transfer of pointer ownership), leaving textual hints for the reader at the point of use is valuable (`std::unique_ptr` demonstrates the ownership transfer unambiguously
+    When something surprising or unusual is happening in a snippet of code (for example, transfer of pointer ownership), leaving textual hints for the reader at the point of use is valuable (`std::unique_ptr` demonstrates the ownership transfer unambiguously
     at the call site).

-Be consistent with existing code
+  - Be consistent with existing code
-:   Using one style consistently through our codebase lets us focus on
-    other (more important) issues.
+    Using one style consistently through our codebase lets us focus on other (more important) issues.
 Consistency also allows for
     automation: tools that format your code or adjust your `#include`s only work properly when your code is consistent with the expectations of the tooling.
-In many cases, rules that are attributed to \"Be Consistent\" boil down to \"Just pick one and stop worrying about it\"; the potential value of allowing flexibility on these points is outweighed by the cost of having people argue over them.
+In many cases, rules that are attributed to "Be Consistent" boil down to "Just pick one and stop worrying about it"; the potential value of allowing flexibility on these points is outweighed by the cost of having people argue over them.

-Be consistent with the broader C++ community when appropriate :   Consistency with the way other organizations use C++ has value for
-    the same reasons as consistency within our code base.
-If a feature in the C++ standard solves a problem, or if some idiom is widely known and accepted, that\'s an argument for using it.
-However, sometimes standard features and idioms are flawed, or were just designed without our codebase\'s needs in mind.
-In those cases (as described below) it\'s appropriate to constrain or ban standard features.
+  - Be consistent with the broader C++ community when appropriate Consistency with the way other organizations use C++ has value for the same reasons as consistency within our code base.
+If a feature in the C++ standard solves a problem, or if some idiom is widely known and accepted, that's an argument for using it.
+However, sometimes standard features and idioms are flawed, or were just designed without our codebase's needs in mind.
+In those cases (as described below) it's appropriate to constrain or ban standard features.
 In some cases we prefer a homegrown or third-party library over a library defined in the C++ Standard, either out of perceived superiority or insufficient value to transition the codebase to the standard interface.

-Avoid surprising or dangerous constructs
+  - Avoid surprising or dangerous constructs
-:   C++ has features that are more surprising or dangerous than one
-    might think at a glance.
+    C++ has features that are more surprising or dangerous than one might think at a glance.
 Some style guide restrictions are in place to prevent falling into these pitfalls.
 There is a high bar for style guide waivers on such restrictions, because waiving such rules often directly risks compromising program correctness.

-Avoid constructs that our average C++ programmer would find tricky or hard to maintain :   C++ has features that may not be generally appropriate because of
+  - Avoid constructs that our average C++ programmer would find tricky or hard to maintain
-    the complexity they introduce to the code.
+    C++ has features that may not be generally appropriate because of the complexity they introduce to the code.
 In widely used code, it may be more acceptable to use trickier language constructs, because any benefits of more complex implementation are multiplied widely by